BryanHogan/bryanhogan/src/content/blog/ai-coding-tools.md

 Will AI replace developers?

 Obviously not.
 There has to be someone to at least write the prompts.
-For many projects you also want someone to check the code and you also have to setup the project in the first place.
+For many projects you also want someone to check the code and you also have to set up the project in the first place.
 There is a lot of value in understanding code that can't be quickly explained by AI.

 But, it is true that coding has fundamentally changed.